donZappo/Battletech-Revised-Release-Version/CustomAmmoCategories/README.txt

 Weapon definition
 new fields
-  "evasivePipsMods": {  - list of modifiers for values by current evasive pips count.
-Additive per weapon/ammo/mode. \
-                          Overall formula value = [base value] * ([evasive pips count]^[mod value]).
-Example base damage = 35, evasive pips count = 7, mod value = -1
-                          damage = 35 * (7^-1) = 35 * 0.142857(142857) = 5.
-                          NOTE: of evasive pips count = 0, value will not been altered.
-If mod value = 0 same behavior.
-      "Damage":0,
-      "APDamage":0,
-      "Heat":0,
-      "Instablility":0,
-      "GeneratedHeat":0,
-      "FlatJammingChance":0,
-      "MinRange":0,
-      "ShortRange":0,
-      "MediumRange":0,
-      "LongRange":0,
-      "MaxRange":0,
-      "AOERange":0,
-      "AOEDamage":0,
-      "AOEHeatDamage":0,
-      "AOEInstability":0,
-      "RefireModifier":0,
-      "APCriticalChanceMultiplier":0,
-      "AccuracyModifier":0,
-      "DamageVariance":0,
-      "CriticalChanceMultiplier":0
-  },
-  "deferredEffect":{                                   - deferred effect !!!CAN!!! be set per mode, ammo, weapon.
-Mode have priority than ammo and than weapon.
-    "id":"LOIC",                                       - id used in logs
-    "rounds":2,                                        - rounds to effects apply
-    "text":"LOIC",                                     - text displayed while waiting
-    "VFX":"vfxPrfPrtl_orbitalPPC_oneshot",             - vfx displayed after timeout
-    "waitVFX":"vfxPrfPrtl_artillerySmokeSignal_loop",  - vfx displayed while waiting
-    "SFX":"ion_cannon_example",                        - sound played on VFX played "VFXtime":20,                                      - time in seconds while VFX is played.
-After this vfx will be stopped and pooled.
-    "damageApplyTime": 6,                              - time in seconds from start to apply damage/status effects/terrain effects.
-	                                                     Once effect playing is starts turn can't be advanced until damage apply "AOERange":50,                                     - AOE range
-    "AOEDamage": 1000,                                 - AOE damage
-    "AOEHeatDamage": 1000,                             - AOE heat damage
-    "AOEInstability": 1000,                            - AOE instability

-    "RangeColor":{"C":"#00FF00","I":1.5},              - Color for text and range circle
-    "FireTerrainChance": 0.8,                          - fire terrain chance
-    "FireDurationWithoutForest": 0,                    - turns fire will exists on terrain without forest "FireTerrainStrength": 30,                         - heat damage from fire "FireTerrainCellRadius": 12,                       - radius in game cells (each cell have 4x4 size) "TerrainVFX":"vfxPrfPrtl_terrainLavaCracks_loop",  - terrain vfx (apply to each hex cell) "TerrainVFXScale": {"x":1,"y":1,"z":1},            - scale for vfx
-    "tempDesignMask":"DesignMaskGeothermalLava",       - design mask
-    "tempDesignMaskTurns": 99,                         - length in turns design mask and terrain vfx exists "tempDesignMaskCellRadius": 12,                    - radius in game cells
-	                                                   NOTE: all values above have same apply logic as mine explosions.
-    "statusEffects": [],                               - status effects array
-	  "statusEffectsRangeFalloff": true,                 - range falloff for status effects - if true effect will be applience will be optional, chance is based on distance from center of effect.
-	  "sticky": true                                     - it true on success hit deferred effect position links to target.
-Does not matter if it moves or become dead.
-  },
-  "ShotsPerAmmo": 1,              - shots per ammo.
-Example: you have effective shots count = 4 and ShotsPerAmmo = 0.5.
-After fire ammo will be decremented by 2 (4 * 0.5)
-                                    Mutiplicative per weapon, ammo, mode.
-Default value 1.
-NOTE: Ammo decrement value rounded to nearest integer.
-                                    If it will be less than 0.5 - it will be your own problem - no ammo will be used.
-  "InternalAmmo":{                - starting ammo capacity per ammo category.
-Weapon will be counted as using default ammo for this category.
-    "intSRM":20,                    StartingAmmoCapacity is counted as ammo count for category setted in ammoCategoryID/AmmoCategory for weapon
-    "intLRM":15
-  },
-  "preFireSFX":"Play_PPC3",       - sound played on weapon's fire !!!CAN!!! be set per mode, ammo, weapon.
-Mode have priority than ammo and than weapon.
-  "blockWeaponsInMechLocations": [], - list of mech locations. all weapons installed in this locations can't fire if this weapon is functional.
-                                       NOTE: weapon can block itself.
-  "CanBeBlocked": true               - if false weapon can't be blocked by other weapons presents (default is true).
-  "blockWeaponsInInstalledLocation": true - if true this weapon blocks weapons in location it installed.
-Weapon block itself until CanBeBlocked is false
-  "EjectWeapon": true,                 - if true weapon become non functional (without explosion) instead of ammo ejection on eject ammo command.
-                                         Can be used to unblock other weapons.
-Default false.
   "AOEEffectsFalloff": false, if true and weapon inflicts AoE damage, random roll will be permitted before onHit effect apply.
                               Example: aoe range = 100m, projectile hits ground in 30m from combatant - onHits effects will be applied with 0.7 chance ((100 - 30) / 100).
   "isHeatVariation": true, - if true heat damage will be altered using DamageVariance/DistantVariance/DistantVarianceReversed values.
 Per mode/ammo/weapon.